-- 49. Windblown litter must be prevented from leaving the active landfilling area as far as practicable, and the build-up of litter within the site and surrounding the site boundaries must be monitored and material removed on at least a monthly basis.
-The Landfill Development Management Plan required by General Condition 12 must include practices and procedures for litter management, including but not limited to control methods, inspections and removal of windblown litter. - 50.
+- 44.49.
+Windblown litter must be prevented from leaving the active landfilling area as far as practicable, and the build-up of litter within the site and surrounding the site boundaries must be monitored and material removed on at least a monthly basis.
+The Landfill Development Management Plan required by General Ceondition 12 must include practices and procedures for litter management, including but not limited to control methods, inspections and removal of windblown litter. - 45.50.
 Pest plants, mammalian pests (rodents and mustelids) and feral cats within the landfill operational area must be eradicated as far as practicable.
-The Landfill Development Management Plan required by General Condition 12 must include practices and procedures for pest management, including but not limited to eradication methods and pest monitoring.
+The Landfill Development Management Plan required by General ∈Condition 12 must include practices and procedures for pest management, including but not limited to eradication methods and pest monitoring.

-C. Water Permit RM23.185.02 Take of Groundwater and Leachate Conditions
+C. Water Permit RM23.185.02 [insert consent number] Take of Groundwater and Leachate Conditions

 Purpose of this consent: To take and use groundwater and connected surface water from the Kaikorai Stream through a leachate collection trench, and to take and use groundwater and leachate from groundwater bores, landfill gas wells, and a leachate collection trench, for the purpose of the operation and closure of the Green Island Landfill.
+Purpose of this consent: to take up to [insert quality per day and year] of groundwater from the Kaikorai Stream through a leachate collection trench, and groundwater and leachate from groundwater bores, landfill gas wells, and a leachate collection trench, for the purpose of the operation and closure of a Class 1 landfill.